-PRESTO.
-At the end of the feast of Tabernacies.
-Satan entered into Judas Iscariot.
-"Then said Jesus unto him, That thou dost, do quickly.
+At the end of the feast of Tabernacles, said Jesus unto him, That thou dost, do quick, ly.
 Judas then went immediately out."
-This going out and becoming bedeviled, on the part of Judas, necessitates a change in the panorama.
-It is evident that the Pagan gods were crucified at the autumnal equinox, while the time for the celebration of their death and resurrection was placed at the vernal equinox.
+This going out and be oming bedeviled, on the part of Judas, necessitates a change in the panorama.
+It is evident that the Pagan gods were crucified at the autumnal seniors. crucified at the autumnal equinox, while the time for the celebration of their death and resurrection was placed at the vernal equinox.
 For certain reasons, obvious to the minds of the biographers of Jesus, the scene is shifted, sub rosa, from the autumnal to the vernal equinox.
 By this change, Peter escapes being Belialized, and Judas is deprived of the honor of becoming the morning star.
-Even thus, it of accoming the morning star.
 Even thus, it is difficult to decide which of the twain was the worse bedeviled.
-"And the Lord said, Simon, Simon, behold Satan hath desired to have you, that he might sift you as wheat; but I have prayed for thee that thy faith fail not; and when thou art converted, strengthen thy brethren."
+"And the Lord said, Simon, Simon, behold Satan hath desired to have-you, that he might sift you as wheat; but I have prayed for thee that thy faith fail not; and when thou art converted, strengthen thy brethren."
 The conversion of Peter has reference to the change made in the panorama.
-Peter answered, "Lord, I am ready to go with thee, both into prison and unto death.
-Then said Jesus, I tell thee, Peter, the cock shall not crow this day before thou shall thrice deny that thou knowest me."
+Peter answered, "Lord, I am ready to go with thee, both into prison and unto death. said Jesus, I tell thee, Peter, the cock shall not crow this day before thou shalt thrice deny that thou knowest me."

 The shifting of the scene was what might be called a hoax-it was, and yet was not shifted.
-It was a ruse resorted to for the purpose of concealing the astronomical character of the new Savior.
+It was a ruse resorted to for the purpose of concealing the astronomical character of the new Savier.
 It would have been unpopular to have had a god resurrected on any other day than Easter.
-And perhaps it is not generally known that Easter is the name of an generally known that haster is the hance of an ancient Saxon deity, who arose from the grave on the same day that Christians celebrate the resurrection of their god.
-Again, without even consulting Euclid, we might experience some difficulty in killing a god in September and repurrecting him in March, by allowing him only three days in hell him only three days in hell.
+And perhaps it is not generally known that Easter is the name of an generally known that Easter is the name of an ancient Saxon deity, who arose from the grave on the same day that Christians celebrate the resurrection of their god.
+Again, without even consulting Euclid, we might experience some difficulty in killing a god in September and resurrecting him in March, by allowing him only three days in helf.

-THE BETRAYAL
+THE BETRAYAL.

-The son of Man is betrayed into the hands of Autumnus.
+The son of Man is betrayed into the hands The son of Man is betrayed into the hands of Autumnus.
 The betrayer is Spica, who, at the autumnal equinox, rises and kisses the dawn bearer.
 When Spica is seen rising at dawn, just before the sun, we may know that the autumnal equinox is at hand.
 And it was by the position of certain stars, that the ancients observed the return of the seasons.
-At the autumnal equinox, Spica, the Judas of theology, hangs himself, or rather his light is extinguished at the rising of the sun.
-But if we transfer the crucifixion to the vernal equinox, at the morning dawn we will find Spica falling down a steep place, or disappearing below the horizon.
-These two theories will account for the contradictory testimony concerning the death of the traitor.
+At the autumnal equinox, Spica, the Judga of the autumnal equinox.
+Spica, the Judas of theology, hangs himself, or rather his light is extinguished at the rising of the sun.
+But if we transfer the crucifixion to the vernal equinox, at the morning dawn we will find Spics falling down a steep place, or disappearing be-low the horizon.
+These two theories will ac-count for the contradictory testimony concerning the death of the traitor.
 At the vernal equinox Spica rises in the East as the sun disappears in the West.
 In either case, the position of this star would indicate the time of the sun's crucifixion.
 It would literally betray the sun's position, which is all that theology claims for Judas Iscariot.

-CROWING OF THE COCK.
+CROWING OF THE COCK